Event Budget Guide – Planning and Cost Breakdown (+Template and Tools)

 6. Marketing & PR

 Promoting an event is an essential part of it.
 However, it can also take up a big chunk of the budget for your corporate event, especially if the organizers plan to make money from event fees or other charges.
-Think about the tools you want to use to market your event and choose the ones that fit your budget.
+Think about the tools you want to use to market your event and choose the ones that fit your budget during financial event planning.

 Event Budget Planner Template